 One of my favorite things to do with my 6th grade students is Reader’s Theater.
 They “hoot” and “whoop” every time they know they have the opportunity to perform.
 Something about having the chance to get lost in a character, read aloud, and take on a different persona for a short period of time really excites my students.

 I also LOVE TO WRITE!
-This past week of not working in a classroom and adjusting to our back to school schedule, has afforded me some time to write.
-I have taken on the task of writing a Reader’s Theater passage called Speedy Racer.
+When I’m not working in the classroom, I try to create new scripts and resources for my students.
+One of my favorites is this Reader’s Theater passage called Speedy Racer.
 It is a common core focused, high interest, realistic fiction passage that students will LOVE in the middle grades.

-My emergency sub plans always contain a Reader’s Theater passage with specific instructions on how to utilize it with my three different classes.
+Reader’s theater scripts also work well as a substitute teacher resource.
+My emergency sub plans always contain a reader’s theater passage with specific instructions on how to utilize it with my three different classes.
 While the students can get a bit “over-enthusiastic” at times with another adult leading the class, I know that it will keep them focused and engaged, which leads to fewer behavior concerns in my absence.